MarkAustinGrow/Local_Coral/README.md

 - "Generate lyrics for a summer song"
 - "Show me your song catalog"

+**Social Media** (Marvin Agent - local-development branch only):
+- "Generate a tweet about AI ethics"
+- "Create a witty post about programming"
+- "Make a sarcastic observation about technology"

 ## 🛠️ Major Fixes Applied

 This repository represents a fully functional version after significant debugging and fixes: